Managing Your Holiday Custody Schedule

 Start early.
 Don’t wait until the last minute.
 It’s much easier to arrange or rearrange plans well in advance than to scramble the week before.

 This is important to everyone.
-It impacts you, your kids, your ex, and various other family members depending on the plans.
+Depending on the plans, it impacts you, your kids, your ex, and various other family members.

 Related Reading: My Son Wants to Live With Me, Can He?